-Part of the Scheunenviertel to the east, and the Spandauer Vorstadt to the west, would come to be known as the Jewish quarter of Berlin from the mid-1700s.
+Part of this Scheunenviertel to the east, and the Spandauer Vorstadt to the west, would come to be recognised as the Jewish quarter of Berlin from the mid-1700s.

-If you head into the courtyard of the KW Institute you will find a collection of birch trees, part of an art project introduced to the city in the early 2000s - these trees were nursed in the soil surrounding the former Auschwitz death camp in Poland and transplanted to grow in the former Jewish quarter of Berlin.
+If you head into the courtyard of the KW Institute you will find a collection of birch trees, part of an art project introduced to the city in the 2000s - these trees were nursed in the soil surrounding the former Auschwitz death camp in Poland and transplanted to grow in this former Jewish quarter in Berlin.

 Following the division of Berlin in 1945, the Spandauer Vorstadt and the Scheunenviertel ended up in the East of the city – as part of the German Democractic Republic.
 Like many other areas of the country, this district fell into terrible shape, with crumbling buildings and bombed-out, bullet ridden facades, still visible into the early 1990s.

-Some trace of this Cold War period is still visible, and the district has managed to retain some of its former derelict charm; although with rent prices and demand for housing rising in Berlin, this part of the central Mitte district has become one of the more desirable areas of the city.
+Some trace of this Cold War period is still visible, and the district has managed to retain aspects of what some see as its former derelict charm; although with rent prices and demand for housing rising in Berlin, this part of the central Mitte district has become one of the more desirable areas of the city.
 Full of art galleries, coffee shops, clothing stores, and restaurants.
-No longer the city’s Jewish quarter but home to many young creatives and entrepreneurs who are attempting to find their way both because of the city, and in-spite of it.
+No longer the city’s Jewish quarter but home to many young creatives and entrepreneurs who are attempting to find their way – both because of the city, and in-spite of it.

 Some useful links related to the former Jewish Quarter of Berlin: